Equivalent Choice Functions and Stable Mechanisms: Results

 \subsection{A Maximal Domain Result}

-An immediate consequence of our Theorem~\ref{smoothing} is that DA-stability and DA-equivalence to profile such that contracts are substitutes and the law of aggregate demand holds is a necessary and sufficient condition for the existence of group-strategy-proof and stable mechanism, in the following sense: In the following a {\bf choice domain} is a set of choice profiles $\mathcal{D}\subseteq\bigtimes_{c\in C}\mathcal{C}_{c}$.
+Next, we derive several implications of Theorems~\ref{smoothing} and~\ref{andersrum}.
+Combining the results with Theorem~5 of~\cite{Hatfield2018} we first characterize a maximal domain of choice profiles for the existence of a stable and strategy-proof mechanism using our notion of equivalence.
+In the following a {\bf choice domain} is a set of choice profiles $\mathcal{D}\subseteq\bigtimes_{c\in C}\mathcal{C}_{c}$.
 A choice domain $\mathcal{D}$ is {\bf Cartesian} if $\mathcal{D}=\bigtimes_{c\in C}\mathcal{D}_c$ where $\mathcal{D}_c\subseteq\mathcal{C}_c$ for each college $c\in C$.
 A choice function $Ch_c$ for college $c$ is {\bf unit demand} if $|Ch_c(Y)|\leq 1$ for all $Y\subseteq X_c$.
-A choice domain is {\bf unitary} if it includes all profiles of unit demand choice functions.
-We obtain the following result which is a direct consequence of our Theorem~\ref{smoothing} and Theorem~6 in~\cite{Hatfield2018}:
+A choice domain is {\bf unital} if it includes all profiles of unit demand choice functions.
+We obtain the following corollary of Theorems~\ref{smoothing} and~\ref{andersrum}. \begin{corollary} For a domain $\mathcal{D}$ of choice profiles the following statements are equivalent: \begin{enumerate} \item $\mathcal{D}$ is a maximal Cartesian, unital domain of choice profiles such that a stable and strategy-proof mechanism is guaranteed to exist, \item $\mathcal{D}$ is the domain of choice profiles that are equivalent to a choice profile under which contracts are substitutes and the law of aggregate demand holds. \end{enumerate} \end{corollary} \begin{proof}

-\begin{corollary} The choice domain of choice profiles that are DA-stable and DA-equivalent to a profile under which contracts are substitutes and the law of aggregate demand holds is a maximal unitary, Cartesian domain for the existence of a stable and group-strategy-proof mechanism and for the existence of a stable and strategy-proof-mechanism. \end{corollary} \begin{proof} Let $\mathcal{D}$ be the domain of choice profiles that are DA-stable and DA-equivalent to a profile under which contracts are substitutes and the law of aggregate demand holds.
-Let $Ch\in\mathcal{D}$.
-By DA-stability of $Ch$, $\mathcal{DA}(Ch,\cdot)$ is $Ch$-stable and by Proposition~\ref{GSP}, $\mathcal{DA}(Ch,\cdot)$ is group-strategy-proofness.
-Moreover, by Theorem~\ref{smoothing}, domain $\mathcal{D}$ is unitary and Cartesian.
+Let $\mathcal{D}_1$ be a maximal Cartesian, unital domain of choice profiles such that a stable and strategy-proof mechanism is guaranteed to exist.
+Let $\mathcal{D}_2$ he domain of choice profiles that are equivalent to a choice profile under which contracts are substitutes and the law of aggregate demand holds.
+By Theorems~\ref{smoothing} and~\ref{andersrum}, $\mathcal{D}_2$ is the domain of choice profiles under which contracts are observable substitutes and the observable law of aggregate demand holds.
+By Theorem~5 of~\cite{Hatfield2018}, $\mathcal{D}_1$ is a subdomain of the domain of profiles under which contracts are observable substitutes and the observable law of aggregate demand holds, thus $\mathcal{D}_1\subseteq \mathcal{D}_2$.
+By Proposition~\ref{GSP}, for each $Ch\in\mathcal{D}_2$, the deferred acceptance mechanism is stable and strategy-proof.
+Thus, by maximality $\mathcal{D}_1=\mathcal{D}_2$.